SOS1617/SOS1617/README.md

   - [Verónica Vela Palomo](https://github.com/kkdekiki)
   - [Manuel Jesús Torres Rincón](https://github.com/mjtr)
   - [Luis Ponte Gonzáles Calero](https://github.com/lpontegc)
-- **Project description**: Our sources of information are oriented to analyze the relationship between the use of the Internet and telephone lines in Europe, the cases of AIDS in the EU and the average spending on ICT in Spanish households.
+- **Project description**: Our sources of information are oriented to analyze the relationship between the use of the Internet and telephone lines in Europe, the cases of AIDS in the EU and the average on ICT terminals in European households.
 - **Repository**: [SOS1617/SOS1617-09](https://github.com/SOS1617/SOS1617-09)
 - **URL**:[TBD](#)